wuba/react-native-echarts/blog/2023-06-07-react-native-echarts-vs-victory-native-vs-react-native-chart-kit/index.md

 - **React Native ECharts**
 You can directly refer to the examples on the ECharts official website, where various types of charts are showcased in a highly intuitive manner.
 Developers can use the configuration options to customize the charts according to their needs.
 Currently, **React Native ECharts** supports rendering most of the chart types that ECharts offers.

-  **React Native ECharts** utilizes the SVG data from ECharts, which means users can render a wide range of different chart types by simply following the examples provided on the ECharts website and configuring their own settings😍
+  **React Native ECharts** utilizes the SVG data from ECharts, which means users can render a wide range of different chart types by simply following the examples provided on the ECharts website and configuring their settings😍

   ![](https://pic7.58cdn.com.cn/nowater/frs/n_v3d67cc17570b34bf2992455482ce5c494.png)
 <font size="2">(Image source: https://echarts.apache.org/examples/zh/index.html)</font>

   The following image showcases some chart types that cannot be easily implemented or require complex combinations using other libraries.
-However, with **React Native ECharts** , you can effortlessly achieve these charts by referring to the documentation🚀
+However, with **React Native ECharts**, you can effortlessly achieve these charts by referring to the documentation🚀

   <img src="https://pic6.58cdn.com.cn/nowater/frs/n_v39593dce0b5c745ae8a304e7d337409d7.pic"  />